bullshag/ygoCGPTE/GDD.md

   AreaTooltip resides on the locationTooltip root, enforces a trigger SphereCollider (radius 143.2, center y -4.06), updates TMP labels, and orchestrates show/idle/hide animator states with UnityEvents for buttons.
   World map player uses a CapsuleCollider (radius 0.35, height 1.8) and a kinematic Rigidbody to stay inside tooltip triggers without physics drift.
+  Player GameObject now carries the `Player` tag, and TagManager explicitly includes it so AreaTooltip trigger checks succeed.

 - **Dependencies**
   - Unity NavMesh